Social Contribution Activities

 2. Support for the Next Generation

-As a company that specializes in technological development and its widespread application, employees of the Kawasaki Group develop science education programs and hold handicraft and experiment courses for elementary and junior high school students as well as online classes.
+As a company that specializes in technological development and its widespread application, employees of the Kawasaki Group develop science education programs and hold handicraft and experiment courses for elementary and junior high school students.
+In addition, the Miraihon* project to develop the next generation of human resources has been launched for high school students by Kawasaki Group employee volunteers.

-By carrying out these science education programs on a regular basis, we contribute to building children’s interest in science.
-Moreover, these activities help improve employees’ communication abilities and motivation while improving the Group’s brand reputation.
+By carrying out these activities on a continuous and regular basis, we both contribute to building children's interest as well as to improvements in employee communication skills and motivation.

 3. Realization of a Society Coexisting with Nature